mcneel/computeclient_py/docs/NurbsCurve.rst

    :return: True on success, False on failure.
    :rtype: bool
+.. py:function:: GrevillePoints(thisNurbsCurve, all, multiple=False)

+   Gets Greville points for this curve.

+   :param bool all: If true, then all Greville points are returnd.
+If false, only edit points are returned.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: A list of points if successful, None otherwise.
+   :rtype: Point3dList
 .. py:function:: SetGrevillePoints(thisNurbsCurve, points, multiple=False)

-   Sets all Greville (Edit) points for this curve.
+   Sets all Greville edit points for this curve.

    :param list[rhino3dm.Point3d] points: The new point locations.
 The number of points should match \
-      the number of point returned by NurbsCurve.GrevillePoints().
+      the number of point returned by NurbsCurve.GrevillePoints(false).
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: True if successful, False otherwise.